-we must unceasingly make it clear to hand that we do not seek nor will we accept a face-saving peace or a camouf laged surrende.
-The consequence of such a defeat would be that the United States is "writing off" South Asia for the other future and probability for the langer.
-We betteve that American on the other future and probability for the langer.
-We betteve that American output on would be that the United States is "writing off" South Asia for the other would be that the United States is "writing off" South Asia for the other would be that the United States is "writing off" South Asia for the other would be used and some time the advocates of retreat in writhdrawal, in defeat would mean the almost immediate massace of the other double of thousands of South Vietnamese who have stood by our side.
-On moral grounds alone, this cannot be permitted.
+we must unceasingly make it clear to hand that we do not seek nor will we accept a face-saving peace or a camouflaged surrende.
+The consequence of such a defeat would be that the United States is "writing off" South Asia for the other the near future and period if the the langer.
+We helicour that interface of such a defeat would be that the United States is "writing off" South Asia for the other the near future and period if the the langer.
+We helicour that interface of such a defeat would be that the United States is "writing off" South Asia for the other the near future and period if the the langer.
+We helicour that interface of demonstrates would be doing.
+This serious, if not fatal, consequence is the hear of the the doing.
+This serious, if not fatal, consequence is the hear of the there are not be been advocates faced up to the fact that our indicates of south Vietnamese who have stood by our side.
+On moral grounds a due, this cannot be permitted.

-Negotiations: Hopes and Realities, April 6, 1968.
+Negotiations: Hopes and Realities, April 10, 1968.
 (The Gilder Lehrman Institute of American History, GLC09911.02 p4)